 Phone: 608.342.1818 (Voice and TTY)

-Services for Students with Disabilities works to ensure that no qualified student, solely by reason of disability, be denied access to, participation in or the benefits of, any academic program or activity offered by the university.
+The Disability Access Center works to ensure that no qualified student, solely by reason of disability, is denied access to, participation in, or the benefits of, any academic program or activity offered by the university.

 The office provides:

 - Information about university services to potential and present UW-Platteville students with disabilities

 - Assistance in obtaining reasonable academic accommodations and/or auxiliary aids